TheJoaoCastro/IFxAND/README.md

 # IFxAND
-First raw site with HTML CSS JS only.
+My first raw site with HTML, CSS and JS

 ID and password: 123